shashankg7/recsys2024_optimal_baseline/README.md

-# RecSys 2024 full paper submission id 92 Optimal Baseline Corrections for Off-Policy Contextual Bandits
+# RecSys 2024 full paper Optimal Baseline Corrections for Off-Policy Contextual Bandits

 ==============================

-Anonymous source code for running the experiments for the RecSys 2024 full paper submission number 92 titled, "Optimal Baseline Corrections for Off-Policy Contextual Bandits".
+Source code for running the experiments for the RecSys 2024 full paper titled, "Optimal Baseline Corrections for Off-Policy Contextual Bandits".

 ## Disclaimer
 The codebase for reproducing the results from the submission builds on top of the Open Bandit Pipeline (https://github.com/st-tech/zr-obp).